SamotsvetyForecasting/optimal-scoring/1-beat-the-house/beat-the-house.md

 $$p_i = \frac{\partial C}{\partial q_i} = \frac{exp\left(\frac{q_i + a_i}{b}\right)}{\sum_j{exp\left(\frac{q_j + a_j}{b}\right)}}$$

 Note that from a platform design perspective, $\vec{a}$ can be abstracted away by setting $\vec{q}=\vec{a}$, i.e., by initializing a market maker with a number of shares already issued.
-Note also that players cannot loose more than the account in their balance, or, conversely, that the more they are willing to risk, the more extreme their probabilities can be.
+Note also that players cannot lose more than the account in their balance, or, conversely, that the more they are willing to risk, the more extreme their probabilities can be.
 This seems more elegant than discrete cutoffs at $<1\%$ or $>99\%$, as in Metaculus.

 [^calculations]: Readers may think that normalization by the worst logarithmic score may solve this.
 But because the worst score can be arbitrarily low, preserving incentive compatibility is not trivial.